data-catering/data-caterer-docs/docs/index.md

     ---

-    Generate production like data to be consumed and validated.
+    Generate synthetic production-like data to be consumed and validated.

 -   :material-connection: __Designed for any data source__